crispin-nosidam/2020sp-vec2rec-crispin-nosidam/README.md

 cumbersome as all variables are not shared.

-Python functions can also be directly converted into container phases without uploading containers, tho these are still functions which does not
+Python functions can also be directly converted into container phases without uploading containers, tho these are still functions which does not share variables with other steps.
 ```python
 import kfp
 from kfp import dsl